wmcorless/paccoin/README.md

 Updates:
 4/29/14 - version 0.1.4.0 upgraded to OpenSSL 1.01g 7 Apr 2014 to correct for Heartbleed vulnerability.
-Added support to disable POS mining in paccoin.conf<br>
+Added support to disable POS mining in paccoin.conf "staking=0".
+Also added contrib folder which includes easywinbuilder for building on windows based machines.
-staking=0<br>

 paccoin a crypto currency based on SHA256D with Proof of Work and Proof of Stake.